"Arctic College Brings On-Line University Studies to Nunavut," Jamie Bell, Nunavut Arctic College, Feb. 14, 2011,

 - Distance/Online/Correspondence Course Reimbursements

-Eligible programs include those in nursing, education, translation and environmental technology, among others.
+Programs may include those in nursing, education, translation and environmental technology, among others.
 More information about the FANS program can be found on the Nunavut Department of Family Services website.

-Other forms of financial aid for colleges in Nunavut include Canada Student Grants and loans, as well as private scholarships.
+Other forms of financial aid for colleges in Nunavut typically include Canada Student Grants and loans, as well as private scholarships.
 Students can search for information on these programs online or contact specific Nunavut schools that interest them, which may be able to provide additional details.